ADSJ-code/ADSJ-code/README.md

 # André Duarte da Silva Júnior

-Technology professional with three years of experience in systems development and data analysis, focused on creating solutions that optimize processes and add value.
+Technology professional with five years of experience in systems development and data analysis, focused on creating solutions that optimize processes and add value.
 My approach combines strategic planning with a strong focus on usability and delivering impactful results.

 Currently, I am deepening my expertise in backend development with Ruby on Rails and MongoDB, applying my prior experience to build robust, data-driven web applications.
 Proficient in English and Portuguese.